jfrancis71/ros2_lego/README.md

 The object detector and person follower requires PyTorch (on the server).
-Follow the [PyTorch](https://pytorch.org/get-started/locally/) installation instructions with the Conda install
+Follow the [PyTorch](https://pytorch.org/get-started/locally/) installation instructions with the Conda install (but replace the conda command with mamba)